NEXLEAF ANALYTICS

-To help support life-saving vaccine distribution in low-to-middle-income countries, a pro bono team of Autodesk employees worked with Nexleaf Analytics to develop a data visualization dashboard.
+To support life-saving vaccine distribution in low-to-middle-income countries, a team of Autodesk pro bono consulting employees worked with Nexleaf Analytics to develop a data visualization dashboard.

 Nexleaf Analytics is a US-based nonprofit that uses data and technology to drive improved health outcomes in low-to-middle-income countries, where an estimated 55% of cold chain equipment is poor or non-functioning.
 Keeping consistent temperatures across the supply chain of warehouses, trucks, refrigerators, and clinics–known as the “vaccine cold chain”–is essential to ensure vaccines remain potent and work.